-How We Afford To Pay For 4 Kids In College At The Same Time
+How We Managed to Pay for 4 Kids In College at the Same Time

 We have little set aside in college savings and we almost never qualified for need-based aid.
 All this puts us squarely in the middle, like a lot of families trying to figure out how to pay for college.

 So I’ll share what we did to afford paying for four kids in college at the same time.